 The most popular way people enjoy rosin extract is by dabbing it.
 Dabbing is a method of consuming cannabis concentrates like rosin, resin, cannabis rosin, wax, and shatter by smoking them out of a dab rig.

-A dab rig is like a bong, but leveled up.
+The best dab rigs are like bongs, but leveled up.
 A dab rig has a chamber that holds water and a stem that dips down into the water just like a bong, but instead of inserting a bowl into the stem, you insert something called a banger.
 A banger is a large bowl that gets heated to extremely high temperatures before you add your dabs (or rosin, in this case).
 Besides the bowl and banger, the most significant difference between a bong and a rig is the order in which you heat up your weed.
 In a bong, you pack your bowl and use your lighter to light it and smoke it.
 But with a banger, the bowl gets heated up first.

 Rosin (as well as any other extract) is so concentrated that it has to be heated to extremely high temperatures before it can be smoked.
 To get the banger hot enough to activate the rosin, people use heavy-duty lighters or blow torches to heat it up to the appropriate temperature before dropping it in their dab.
 Typically, you want to heat up your dabs to a temperature of anywhere from 545°F to 570°F (or 285°C to 299°C).
 If you want a more substantial hit, you’ll want a hotter dab––just beware, as it can be pretty harsh.
 If you want to avoid the harshness, you can take a dab on the lower end of the temperature spectrum.